 Terms of Reference (Please Download)

-The Company has established a Nomination Committee in accordance with the Code.
+The Company has established a nomination committee in accordance with the Code.
 The Nomination Committee was established in 2011 and it is mainly responsible for making recommendations to the Board on the appointment of Directors and senior management.
-The Nomination Committee held one meeting in 2024 with an average attendance rate of 100%.
-Currently, the committee comprises five Directors, of which four are independent non-executive Directors.
-On 1 October 2019, the Board approved and adopted the Nomination Policy which was proposed by the Nomination Committee.
+The Nomination Committee held one meeting in 2025 with an average attendance rate of 100%.
+Currently, the Nomination Committee comprises four Directors, all are independent non-executive Directors , including one female Director.
+On 1 January 2019, the Board approved and adopted the Nomination Policy which was proposed by the Nomination Committee.

 Reference to the functions of the Nomination Committee is available under the terms of reference of the Nomination Committee which have been published on the websites of the Company and the Hong Kong Stock Exchange.